eusoncode/TSC-DRAG-AND-DROP/README.md

 ### step 2
 - Install node globally: *npm install -g node* (for windows users)
 - Install typescript globally: *npm install -g typescript* (for windows users)
+- Initialize node in your project: *npm init -y*
 - Initialize typescript to compile the entire project folder:  *tsc --init*
 - Create a git ignore file: .gitignore and add node_modules and *.js in the file
 - Create a app.ts file and index.html file